 The exact number of deaths from the bombings of Hiroshima and Nagasaki will never be known, but at least 103,000 died from the immediate blast or the effects of radiation sickness, according to the World Nuclear Organization.

-There were also a high number of stillbirths and birth deformities reported among survivors of the bombings.
+There were also a high number of stillbirths and birth deformities reported among survivors of the bombings, according to the Radiation Effects Research Foundation.
 However, no long-term genetic damage has been reported among the survivor's children, who are subject to ongoing screening.

-"Yesterday man unleashed the atom to destroy man, and another chapter in human history opened, a chapter in which the weird, the strange, the horrible becomes the trite and obvious," wrote a New York Times correspondent one day after the Hiroshima bombing.
+"Yesterday man unleashed the atom to destroy man, and another chapter in human history opened, a chapter in which the weird, the strange, the horrible becomes the trite and obvious," wrote a New York Times correspondent one day after the Hiroshima bombing, according to Guy Oakes in "The Imaginary War: Civil Defense and American Cold War Culture" (Oxford University Press, 1995).

 Alarmed by the use of atomic weaponry, many of the scientists responsible for the Manhattan Project organized as the Federation of Atomic Scientists, an organization that continues to work against nuclear proliferation.